 Barry Biddulph reviews David Harvey’s The Enigma of Capital (2011, Profile Books, £8.99).

 Harvey’s differences with Marx then, are rather dismissive, and tend to be at the simple level of assertion, or an expression of scepticism, rather than a theoretical alternative to Marx’s critique of political economy.
-But there is obviously the influence of Paul Sweezy and the Monthly Review tradition.
-Harvey reproduces, uncritically, Foster and Magdoff 2009 (Monthly Review writers) presentation of Government statistics to show workers share of national income in the USA has fallen from 52% of GDP in 1960 down to 46% GDP 2007.
-This graph (Harvey Page 13) has been challenged by Andrew Kliman (2012).
+There is obviously the influence of Paul Sweezy and the Monthly Review tradition.
+Harvey reproduces, uncritically, Foster and Magdoff, 2009 , (Monthly Review writers) presentation of Government statistics to show workers share of national income in the USA has fallen from 52% of GDP in 1960 down to 46% GDP 2007.
+This graph ( P. 13) has been challenged by Andrew Kliman (2012).
 Kliman argues that the chart does not show the full social wage-health care, pensions and so on- accruing to workers.
-Therefore, it is misleading : the share of the national income has not fallen; “it is higher than it was in 1960, and it has been stable since 1970″ (8) This does cast doubt on Harvey’s empirical claim that the scale of wage repression in the Neo Liberal period has led to a crisis of effective demand.
-But in any case, theoretically, limited consumption has not held back productive capacity in way he suggests.
-Marx’s schemas of reproduction in Capital Vol 2 demonstrated that the irrational essence of capitalism is production for the sake of production.
-But Harvey agrees with Rosa Luxemburg that resorting to something outside pure capitalist accumulation-imperialist exploitation of non capitalist areas in her case, suburban consumerism in his view-helps solve problems of growth.
+Therefore, it is misleading : the share of the national income has not fallen; “it is higher than it was in 1960, and it has been stable since 1970″.
+(8) This does cast doubt on Harvey’s empirical claim that the scale of wage repression in the Neo Liberal period has led to a crisis of effective demand.
+In any case, theoretically, limited consumption has not held back productive capacity in the way he suggests.
+Marx’s schemas of reproduction in Capital Vol 2 demonstrated that the irrational essence of capitalism is a production for the sake of production.
+But, Harvey resorts to something outside pure capitalist accumulation.
+Suburban consumerism, helps solve problems of growth.

 1 David Harvey, 2011, The Enigma of Capital,p 95.